virtualcloud-io/genesis.virtualcloud.io/README.md

   * How many operational people is the application dependent on?
   * Which geographic region is the application dependent on?
   * Which technologies is the application dependent on?
+  * Which physical servers is the application dependent on?
+  * Which physical networks is the application dependent on?
+  * What is the latency between data stores and application edges?
+  * What is the boot time for the app on a certain device when used in cold temperatures?
+  * Where is all the above stored and documented?
+  * Can one person have insight into all the above and make changes as needed?

 All these factors and many more impact the extent to which an application is **Sound & Robust**.